Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Conclusion

 A detailed analysis of these simulations enables to formulate several findings explaining the operation of DER in unbalanced distribution networks and their role in aggregated flexibility services.
 For example, it is found that flexibility services in LV distribution networks can be significantly constrained due to inherent load unbalances, even in cases where flexible resources provide balanced output.
 Moreover, in cases where flexible units are connected to different phases, they can exacerbate existing voltage unbalances by producing or consuming power.
 To effectively manage such unbalances and voltage constraints, units connected to different phases must be perfectly coordinated.
 However, in realistic networks, flexible units cannot effectively coordinate to manage voltage constraints across different locations and phases.
 Thus, provision of some flexibility services by the network may be infeasible or may lead to severe voltage unbalances.

 Future research can further explore different aspects of flexibility aggregation in unbalanced LV distribution networks.
-For example, the location of flexible units plays a crucial role in managing voltage unbalances.
-In this regard, it is worth exploring flexibility planning models and metrics for optimising DER placement while capturing the relationship between DER locations and buses with the highest load unbalances.
-Concerning computational efficiency, the framework can be further improved to better scale with the number of flexibility providers and VUF constraints.
+For example, as the location of flexible units plays a crucial role in managing voltage unbalances, it is worth exploring flexibility planning models and metrics for optimising DER placement, capturing the relationship between DER locations and buses with the highest load unbalances. {It is also important to investigate EV-driven unbalance arising from single-phase charging stations and its implications for flexibility aggregation. } From a computational perspective, the framework can be further improved to better scale with the number of flexibility providers and VUF constrained buses. {Finally, as this work demonstrates the technical necessity of cross-phase coordination, an important future research direction is the development of market designs and incentive mechanisms that could enable such coordination economically in real distribution systems.}

 \ifCLASSOPTIONcaptionsoff

 \fi